-A lot of stores now are selling many different kinds of pumpkins.
-Either as heirloom or heritage pumpkins.
-Or “magical pumpkins” or just specialty gourds.
-Those pumpkins are marketed for decoration.
-You can really have an excellent choice at a lot of different shapes and colors now a days.
-Do you want to eat any of those?
-There are so many different varieties it’s hard to tell unless you know the exact variety going in and most places don’t label what variety these pumpkins are.
-But I do have one variety that I have seen end up in numerous heirloom pumpkin bins that not only is a good for baking but it one of the best pie pumpkins around.
+I do have one variety that I have seen end up in numerous heirloom pumpkin bins that not only is a good for baking but it one of the best pie pumpkins around.
 That is the Long Island Cheese Pumpkin (see picture below).
 It is called that because it looks sort of like a wheel of cheese.
-The pumpkin has flatten appearance has a tan colored skin that is deep orange on the inside.
-It’s ribs are not very deep.

 The Best Pumpkin for Pie

-If you find this pumpkin in a bin of random pumpkins, you might want to snatch it up.
+If you find the Long Island Cheese Pumpkin (in photo above) in a bin of random pumpkins, you might want to snatch it up.
 It might be the best pumpkin for pies out there.
 It has a nice sweet flavor.
 Places are just selling it just for it's appearance.
-If you can find one, you have yourself a gem.
+If you can find a Long Island Cheese, you have yourself a gem.